Garden Therapy

 We also ask that each GCG Garden Club will donate to the state garden therapy fund to support this grant program.
 Garden Clubs who donate $25 or more before March 1 receive a Certificate of Appreciation.
 Send checks to the GCG Treasurer with this Master Donation Form found on the Financial and Administrative Forms page.

-There are still many gardening activities that clubs can perform to help the less fortunate in our communities.
-At many facilities, the staff would love for volunteers to come once/twice or on a regular basis to participate in activities with the clients.
+There are still many Community Service Projects that clubs can perform to help the less fortunate in our local community but these projects are no longer a part of Garden Therapy.
+At many facilities the staff would appreciate volunteers to come once/twice or on a regular basis to participate in activities with the clients.
+Holiday decorations for these facilities as well as extra treats and snacks are also welcomed.